-Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development, and Public Policy).
+Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development and Advocacy).
 Committees may meet via teleconference once a month, or on an as-needed basis.

 Purpose: To review the structure of the Board and its effectiveness in governing the association and to identify, recruit and nominate board members.
 The committee will also review proposed bylaw changes and assist in running the annual board self-assessment, board orientation and retreats.
 Number of members: 6 Board members, including the board Chair (ex-officio).

 Purpose: To act as the fiduciary body relating to all financial affairs of the NRPA.
 Included in its mission is the continued improvement of the budget process, the budget document and the audit report.
 Additionally, the committee shall establish appropriate investment guidelines for the Association’s funds and accounts and will monitor and evaluate the investments and procedures.
 Further, the committee, through staff, will prepare the annual budget of the Association for approval by the Board of Directors, receive and examine all audit reports, and report to the Board of Directors such reports.
 Number of Members: five, including the Treasurer who serves as chair.

 Fund Development Committee

 Purpose: Helps the Board carry out its due diligence function related to assuring fiscal health through philanthropy and fund development.
 Partners with staff to institutionalize the philanthropic process within the Board and its individual members, assuring a donor-centered organization.
 Chair of the NRPA board is the Chair of the Fund Development Committee.